CoderDojo-Content/Intermediate-App-Inventor/en/making-a-minigame.md

  ![](/assets/testingminigame.png)

  Try out your game now!
+The text at the top of the screen will change and tell you if you won or lost!